 So what can we do to keep our minds sharp?
 For starters, exercise is amazing.
 Getting your heart pumping helps reduce inflammation in the brain and stimulate the release of growth factors.
 Eating antioxidant-rich, anti-inflammatory foods is also a great way to feed your brain.
 But for times when we can't regularly make it to the gym or when we forgo leafy greens for Shake Shack, it's nice to have easy backup reinforcements that act as a pilot light for our mind—case in point: daily supplements.
-Below, Christopher Calapai, DO, and Jennifer Curtin, MD, at Holtorf Medical Group sound off on those that rev up your brain and fend off degenerating factors.
+Below, Christopher Calapai, DO, and Jennifer Curtin, MD, at Holtorf Medical Group sound off on the eight best supplements for your memory.

 "It's grown in Wisconsin and Canada because the weather there is optimal to maintain key active ingredients," explains Calapai.
 "It's surpassed Chinese ginseng as the world's best.
 It's helpful in sharpness and mental aptitude and also promotes physical strength and reduces cellular damage due to stress."